Extrapolation to product Morrey-Herz spaces and applications: Preliminaries

-We denote by $A_{\infty}^*$ the union of all $A_p^*(1 \leq p<\infty)$ functions. \end{definition} Notice that the product Herz space considered here is a little different from the classical Herz space.
-Generally speaking, we use the rectangles to substitute the cubes (or balls) in the classical Herz spaces.
-As we will observe, the product Herz space is more suitable for us to study some bi-parameter problems, compared with the classical Herz-type space.
+We denote by $A_{\infty}^*$ the union of all $A_p^*(1 \leq p<\infty)$ functions. \end{definition} It is important to note that the product Herz space discussed here differs slightly from the classical Herz space.
+In general, rectangles are used instead of cubes (or balls) in classical Herz spaces.
+As we will observe, the product Herz space is more suitable for studying certain bi-parameter problems compared to classical Herz-type spaces.

-We introduce the strong maximal operator, which holds similar importance to the classical Hardy-Littlewood maximal operator.
-The strong maximal operator is a basic tool for us to study the bi-parameter harmonic analysis, especially the bi-parameter extrapolation theory \cite{Koki.2018}.
-We will briefly review the definition of the strong maximal operator.
-For $f \in L_{ {loc}}\left(\mathbb{R}^n \times \mathbb{R}^m\right)$, the strong maximal operator $M_S$ is defined by
+We introduce the strong maximal operator, which is as important as the classical Hardy-Littlewood maximal operator and serves as a fundamental tool for the study of bi-parameter problems in harmonic analysis, especially in the theory of bi-parameter extrapolation \cite{Koki.2018}.
+Before delving into its applications, we will briefly review the definition of the strong maximal operator.
+Bi-parameter harmonic analysis deals with functions of two variables and extends the concepts and techniques of classical harmonic analysis to this setting.
+The strong maximal operator plays a crucial role in this paper.